Relintai/pandemonium_engine/doc/engine/voxelman.md

 Producing just a terrain mesh for a chunk is not that hard by itself.
-However when you start adding layers/features like lod generation, collision meshes (especially since manipulating the physics server is not threadsafe), vertex lights, props, snapping props, props with vertex lights, etc chunk mesh generation can quicly become a serious mess.
+However when you start adding layers/features like lod generation, collision meshes (especially since manipulating the physics server is not threadsafe), vertex lights, props, snapping props, props with vertex lights, etc chunk mesh generation can quickly become a serious mess.

 VoxelJobs are meant to solve the issue with less complexity.